 We, like many around here, make a ham for just about every major holiday.
 It’s just what you do.
 Thanksgiving?
 Ham and Turkey.
 Christmas?
 Ham and Roast Beef.
 Easter?
 Well, Easter is just ham, and that’s fine by me.
 The thing with ham though, is that once you are done eating ham sandwiches, and ham balls, and ham quiche, the good ol’ holiday ham has one last gift – the ham bone.
 We have two favorite ways to enjoy the last remnants of the holiday ham; one is my husband’s Ham and Cabbage Soup and the other is Southern Ham and White Beans.

 So, to make Southern Ham and White Beans you are going to have to get yourself some dried beans.
-White beans in this case.
+White beans (I like these from Amazon) in this case.
 That could be Great Northern beans, Cannellini beans (although not very Southern, they are delish!) or Navy Beans (which is what I have used here).
 Any dried bean will do.
 You could even use, pinto beans if you had those lying around.

 Cooking dried beans isn’t hard and don’t let anyone tell you that it is.
 All they need is a little soak before you cook them.
 You can do that two ways.
 The first way is to put your beans in a bowl or some kind of container, sort through them (don’t obsess over this, there probably won’t be anything but beans in your bag) and then place them in the container and cover with twice as much water as beans.
 Let that sit on your counter for up to 8 hours.
 If you need to soak for longer than that, just stick them in your fridge so they don’t start attracting anything funky.